Last Updated: September 1, 2021

-To prevent account takeovers, Payoneer has secure firewalls, CAPTCHA requests, cloud-based and in-house web application firewalls, bot-activity tracking, two-step verification, advanced duplicate-site tracking, multiple cyber-intelligence services, virus detection systems, secure SSL to access credentials over a secure connection and more.
+To prevent account takeovers, Payoneer has secure firewalls, CAPTCHA requests, cloud-based and in-house web application firewalls, bot-activity tracking, two-step verification, advanced duplicate-site tracking, multiple cyber-intelligence services, viruses detection systems, secure SSL to access credentials over a secure connection, and more.

-These are the few of the proactive methods from Payoneer to protect your account from hackers and bots.
+These are a few of the proactive methods from Payoneer to protect your account from hackers and bots.